Latedog/LostArts/README.md

   - Added top and bottom layer chunk spawners and special chunks
   - Player now spawns with one bomb
   - RustyCutlasses were being spawned as ShortSwords
+  - Added new dungeon for Smasher boss, stairs to reach new level, and level variable
+  - BUG: Reset button needs to be fixed